named-data/NFD/docs/INSTALL.rst

     nfd-start

-On macOS it may ask for your keychain password or ask ``nfd wants to sign using key in your keychain.`` Enter your keychain password and click Always Allow.
+On macOS it may ask for your keychain password or ask ``nfd wants to sign using key in your keychain``.
+Enter your keychain password and click "Always Allow".

 Later, you can stop NFD with ``nfd-stop`` or by simply killing the ``nfd`` process.

-If you have installed NFD using a package manager, you can start and stop NFD service using the operating system's service manager (such as Upstart, systemd, or launchd) or using "Automatically start NFD" option in NDN Control Center app.
+If you have installed NFD using a package manager, you can start and stop NFD using the operating system's service manager (such as systemd or launchd) or using "Automatically start NFD" option in NDN Control Center app.

 Connecting to remote NFDs